WPChill/imageseo-wordpress/readme.txt

 = Do I lose my alts if I downgrade my plan ? =

 Of course not !
-You will keep the alt texts and filenames we generated for you.
+You will keep the alt texts we generated for you.

 = Do you provide image compression ? =